What is Tendonitis?

 Definition of Tendonitis

 Tendonitis is diagnosed when a tendon, which connects muscle to bone, becomes inflamed or irritated.
-Tendonitis can develop at any age.
+It can develop at any age.
 However, as we age, tendons become less elastic and tolerate less stress.
+Often, tendonitis starts as a small pain that begins to worsen over time.
+It can also start suddenly with severe pain in the area affected.
+If left untreated, tendonitis can lead to adhesive capsulitis or “frozen shoulder”.

 Causes of Tendonitis